 I was lucky enough to stay in an Executive room.
 The Executive rooms come with everything you could need for a night’s stay.
 There’s a king sized bed, which I really enjoyed sleeping in after three nights in a single.
-There’s also a sofa in each room, a desk with a really comfy chair, a Nespresso coffee machine, a well stocked mini bar, a bathrobe and slippers and extra toiletries.
-The extra toiletries came in handy as I’d thought I was going home that morning, so I’d thrown mine away to save faffing about with them through airport security.
+There’s also a sofa in each room, and a desk with a really comfy chair.
+If you’re travelling on business then these are essential.
+The rooms also feature a Nespresso coffee machine, a well stocked mini bar, a bathrobe and slippers and extra toiletries.
+The extra toiletries really came in handy when I stayed.
+As I’d thought I was going home that morning, so I’d thrown mine away to save faffing about with them through airport security.
 I had a great shower after my dinner and then got into my robe and slippers.

 After all of the stress of my cancelled flight and trying to find a way to get home, I was exhausted.
 In the morning I decided to skip breakfast and make the most of my air conditioned room by having a lie in.
 I must say, I had a really good night’s sleep and I slept like a baby until my alarm went off in the morning.
 Once I’d checked out, I left my suitcase in the luggage room until it was time to leave for my flight.

-Although I didn’t pay for my room (it was provided by Luxembourg airport), I definitely would pay to stay at the Novotel Luxembourg Centre again.
+I didn’t pay for my room, it was provided by Luxembourg airport due to the flight cancellation.
+However, I definitely would pay to stay at the Novotel Luxembourg Centre again.
 Novotels are generally the more expensive of the Accor Hotels group, however you can get great deals from Booking.com and prices start from just £80 per night, depending on when you are planning to visit.

 I really recommend the Novotel Luxembourg Centre, the staff are so friendly and helpful and the location is fantastic.